joinpursuit/7-1-Module-Three-Practice-Assessment/README.md

 - Main goal: By 4:30pm, I want to have the `home` and `berries` specs passing all tests.
 - Stretch: Finish all specs, perfect score before today midnight

+# Reflection

+## What did I accomplish today?

+- I accomplished `home`, `berries` and a bit portion of `locations`

+## Did I meet the goals I set for myself this morning?
+If yes, what led to my success?
+If not, what do I need to work on to accomplish those goals?

+- I successfully met the goals I set this morning; practicing led me to this succeess.

+## Based on my work today, something I need more practice with is (be as specific as possible!):

+Yes, I need more practice in order to gain the good pace to get the whole assessment done.